GalibMorsed/DromDrop/README.md

   Students select their clothing types from a predefined list and are warned in real-time if they're exceeding limits or adding chargeable items.

 - **Weekly Cycle Optimization**
-  Swashly defines pickup and submission days and ensures weekly records are automatically reset — keeping the cycle clean and efficient.
+  DromDrop defines pickup and submission days and ensures weekly records are automatically reset — keeping the cycle clean and efficient.

 This project aims to bring **structure, trust, and automation** into hostel laundry processes — something often overlooked but essential to student life.